eye-division/madiacharya/cv.md

 ### COMMISSIONS

+2020 **'Cabinet of Curiosities'** participatory project commissioned by Modern Art Oxford as part of the public program for Kiki Smith exhibition, 'I am a Wanderer'.

 2017 **Oxford Festival for the Arts**, commissioned to create wall based work for an Indian Tent (ACE Funded)

 2007 **In-tent-city:** Commissioned as lead artist by Fusion, Oxford (ACE Funded)